Pulumi

 Pulumi Corporation is a software company based in Seattle, Washington.
 Pulumi develops an open-source infrastructure-as-code software.

 History

 Pulumi was founded in 2017 by former Microsoft employees Joe Duffy and Eric Rudder.

 Software

 The open-source Pulumi CLI and SDKs allows users to manage cloud infrastructure resources in Cloud Providers such as AWS, Azure, Google Cloud, and Kubernetes. using programming languages such as Go, JavaScript, TypeScript, Python, Java, C# and YAML.

 Pulumi's Automation API supports provisioning infrastructure via programmatic workflows.

 Criticism

-In May 2024 it was reported that Pulumi AI-generated code examples indexed by Google's search engine contain many cases that are untested and/or buggy.
+In May 2024 The Register reported that Pulumi AI-generated code examples indexed by Google's search engine contain many cases that are untested and/or buggy.

-One comment to the report suggested that examples like those can be avoided by using Google's advanced search prefix, "before:2023" when searching for code.